Disinterested detachment does not fulfill the Great Commandment.

 Incidentally, this kind of love is impossible...but by the grace of God.

-NEXT PAGE: Answering Common Objections to Involvement
+Continue to the next page: Answering Common Objections to Involvement